 Established in 1896, Tweed’s and the 14-room J.J.
-Sullivan Hotel that sits above it are considered to be the oldest restaurant and hotel in Riverhead, and longtime owner Ed Tuccio, who has raised bison for over 35 years and served them for over 20, has done a great deal to preserve the Riverhead steakhouse’s Victorian-era charm and history.
+Sullivan Hotel that sits above it are considered to be the oldest restaurant and hotel in Riverhead, and longtime owner Ed Tuccio, who’s raised bison for more than 35 years and served them for more than 20, has done a great deal to preserve the Riverhead steakhouse’s Victorian-era charm and history.
 “For the most part, we’ve lost that.
 I’m trying to revive it,” he says.

 Featured inside the warm and inviting restaurant are impressive relics of the past, including a mahogany and marble bar, originally constructed for the 1893 Chicago World’s Fair, that now hosts Long Island’s widest selection of bourbons, photos of historical figures such as Ernest Hemingway and William McKinley, a San Juan Hill campaign medal that belonged to Theodore “Teddy” Roosevelt and the head of the last bison the former president ever shot.

 The sophisticated menu boasts a diverse range of locally sourced produce, seafood and top-quality meats—including rarities like bison, elk, Muscovy duck and quail.
 Dishes include Shrimp with Guacamole, Quiche du Jour, Baked Salmon, Aquebogue Duck Wraps, Roasted Rack of Lamb, Sesame Seared Sashimi Tuna, Filet Mignon of Beef, Roasted Chicken, Peconic Bay Scallops and plenty of others.
 Tuccio’s personal favorite dish is the roasted quail stuffed with wild rice on a bed of sautéed spinach, but the oysters on the half shell shucked by Southold Seafood Market’s Charlie Manwaring are a close second place.